jojo-saritrat/observability/workshops/workshop-03/metrics/README.md

-# Alloy Setup for Metric
+# Alloy Setup for Metrics

 This repository helps you set up Grafanet and run a Grafana Alloy container to handle your configurations and data.